scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

 #.
 Use Homebrew to install ``gcc`` by entering the command ``brew install gcc``.

 #.
-In the terminal, update/upgrade all of SciPy's build dependencies: ``conda update setuptools wheel cython numpy matplotlib pytest pybind11``
+In the terminal, update/upgrade all of SciPy's build dependencies: ``conda update cython numpy pytest pybind11``

 #.
 (Optional) Check your present working directory by entering ``pwd`` at the terminal.
 You should be in the root ``/scipy`` directory, not in a directory ending ``/scipy/scipy``.